 “I applied for the job because the role sounded interesting and I wanted to challenge myself by trying something new.
 I worked with staff and applied for the role, and was selected for interview.
 I found the interview surprisingly easy and I was less nervous than I thought I would be!
 I was supported when I was preparing for my interview, because I can sometimes become anxious, and staff help me to manage this.

-“I’ve gained a lot more confidence and independence since moving to Mill Road.
+“I’ve gained a lot more confidence and independence since moving here.
 I still sometimes struggle, but with staff support, I manage to find solutions to any problems I have.
 I already have several volunteering positions – including Mencap and Blossom Hill School.
 Additionally I go Sutton College where I do English skills through the theatre.
 In the past I’ve worked in Epsom Primary School, and supported The Change Foundation.
 I think this new job will improve my life, because I’ll be learning new skills, and I’ll be interacting with different people – which will help to raise my confidence!”

 Philippa says: “I’m so excited to have this opportunity to speak up and help others.
 This really has given my confidence a boost and I can’t wait to start!
 I’m looking forward to helping the police understand more about people with disabilities and building confidence by travelling to new places and meeting new people.

 “I applied for the role because it was a new challenge for me and was part of my 30 day confidence task to do something new.
 Staff supported me with the application process by helping me with the cover letter and my CV.
 I really enjoyed it as the interview was laid back and I did the interview independently which I was so proud of.

 “Since moving to this supported living accommodation, my confidence and independence has grown.
 I’m part of C4C and a Quality Checker, I also work in a local charity shop and help out with community projects in my local area.
 The team at my home are amazing and have believed in me from the day I moved in and supported me to step outside my comfort zone.”